TylerSw1ft/Helpful-computer-wiki/How-to-Install-OpenIndiana.md

 1. Update the PC's BIOS to the latest version.
 Dell instructions are [here](https://github.com/jdrch/Hardware/wiki/Useful-Links#bios-updates-using-a-usb-stick)
 2. Download the OpenIndiana Live USB
 3. Ensure the USB flash drive to be used is properly formatted by creating a new partition table corresponding to the OS you'll write the installation image from on the flash drive.
 Do this in GParted ([manual](https://gparted.org/display-doc.php?name=help-manual)) . **Write from Linux or BSD only**
-3. Write the OpenIndiana Live USB to disk using: `dd if=OpenIndianaLiveUSBFile of=/dev/USBDiskIdentifier`
+3. Write the OpenIndiana Live USB to disk using: `dd if=OpenIndianaLiveUSBFile of=/dev/USBDiskIdentifier status=progress`
 4. Enter the PC's BIOS
 5. Set boot mode to UEFI
 6. Exit PC's BIOS.
 This should cause the PC to automatically restart.
 If it doesn't, manually restart it